 FN-RG is a legacy type of residential gateway that does not support N1 signalling and is not 5GC capable.
 The architecture to support FN-RG is depicted in clause 4.2.8.4 in TS 23.501 [2].
 Support for FN-RG connectivity to 5GC is provided by means of W-AGF supporting 5G functionality on behalf of the FN-RG, e.g. UE NAS registration and session management functionality.
 In particular, the W-AGF supports the following functionality on behalf of the FN-RG:

-- Has access to configuration information, as defined in BBF WT-456 [9], WT-457 [10] and CableLabs WR-TR-5WWC-ARCH [27], to be able to serve FN-RGs and to construct AS and NAS messages.
+- Has access to configuration information, as defined in BBF TR-456 [9], WT-457 [10] and CableLabs WR-TR-5WWC-ARCH [27], to be able to serve FN-RGs and to construct AS and NAS messages.

 - Acting as end-point of N1 towards AMF, including maintaining CM and RM states and related dynamic information received from 5GC.
 This also includes support of URSP.